JetBrains/teamcity-documentation/topics/known-issues.md

   See the [related issue](https://youtrack.jetbrains.com/issue/TW-74379) for more details.
 * The [Pull Requests](pull-requests.md) build feature could post a wrong build step number to the merge request timeline in __JetBrains Space__.
 See the [related issue](https://youtrack.jetbrains.com/issue/TW-74374).

+## Known issues of native Git checkout

+These issues concern the use of native [Git](git.md) for checking out sources to the TeamCity server, effective since [version 2022.04](what-s-new-in-teamcity.md#Native+Git+as+Default+Mode).

+### SSH DSA keys do not work with native Git

+Switching the server to native Git results in builds failing to authorize in repositories via SSH DSA keys.
+See the related issue [TW-74580](https://youtrack.jetbrains.com/issue/TW-74580).

+To work around this issue, please set the `teamcity.git.sshCommandOptions` [internal property](server-startup-properties.md#TeamCity+Internal+Properties) to `-o "PubkeyAcceptedKeyTypes=+ssh-dss"`.